Close

 6. Feel prepared for a global career

-The business programs at KBS have been designed with an international outlook in mind, allowing you to graduate and excel in a career in either Australia or globally.
-This includes subjects such as ‘Issues in International Business’ that provide students with an understanding of the issues involved in globalisation.
-You’ll also learn about the strategies and structures that businesses adapt to compete in the international marketplace and operational aspects of international business, such as exporting and importing, manufacturing, marketing, human resource management, accounting and financial management.
+The business programs at KBS have been designed with an international outlook in mind, allowing you to graduate and excel in a career in Australia or globally.
+This includes subjects such as ‘International Business and Finance’ in which you'll learn about the strategies and structures that businesses need to compete in the international marketplace and operational aspects of international business such as exporting and importing, manufacturing, marketing, human resource management, accounting and financial management.

 WHY CHOOSE TO STUDY YOUR BUSINESS DEGREE IN AUSTRALIA?